pistachiostudio/lyrics/king_tone.md

 It’s like that’s y’all come on y’all
 Lyrics to go everybody comen
 Ya chek it that’s y’all comen y’all
-To the beats y’all he we go
+To the beats y’all here we go

 #### B)